AlexRogalskiy/hadoop2/README.md

 * shuffle: all values that where mapped with the same key are collected in a single iterator.
 This is done automatically by the framework.
 * reduce: you are provided with an iterator on all the values with a given key and may associate any number of key/value pairs to it (usually one single value with same output key as you got as an input).
 You do this with a Reducer implementation.

 So Hadoop dev life is easy: compute keys from values and then compute new values from collections of records with same key.
-Of course life can get a slightly harder when it comes to compute what your client asks for with those two simple operations :D
+Of course life can get a slightly harder when it comes to compute what your client asks for with those two simple operations :bowtie: